Cataracts

 HOW DO YOU WANT TO SEE AFTER SURGERY?

-At the time of your cataract surgery, you will receive an intraocular lens implant (IOL) during the operation.
+At the time of cataract surgery, an Intra-Ocular Lens (IOL) will be implanted into the eye.
 The type of lens implant you choose will, in part, determine how you see after surgery.
 Traditionally, the need for glasses was almost a given after cataract surgery.

-Over the past five years, however, technology within cataract surgery has experienced tremendous leaps and bounds; now, we are not only able to correct your cataract, but we are able to correct your vision at the same time.
+Over the last decade, however, technology within cataract surgery has experienced tremendous leaps and bounds; now, we are not only able to correct your cataract, but we are able to correct your vision at the same time.
 A variety of lens choices allow patients to customize their visual outcome!
-Choices include a standard monofocal IOL, a Toric IOL, a Multifocal IOL, an Extended Depth of Focus (EDOF), and an Accommodating IOL.
+Choices include a standard monofocal IOL, a Toric IOL, a Multifocal IOL, and an Extended Depth of Focus (EDOF) IOL.

 For patients desiring the least dependence on glasses, the Multifocal and EDOF IOLs are today’s best options when considering cataract surgery.
 For the right candidate, these lenses give great, “get-around” vision – near, intermediate, and far vision all without the need of spectacles.
 Occasionally, a cheap pair of “cheaters” may be necessary for very fine print, but most patients are amazed at their newfound independence.